 Choosing sources or quoting experts that support one view whilst ignoring sources or quoting experts that go against a view.
 Fair analysis should discuss both sides equally.
 In this article, we can see one view is properly addressed by quoting a reputable expert; however, there is no counterargument presented from a secondary expert to give us a different perspective.

 Only discussing facts that show one viewpoint whilst ignoring counter facts or arguments.
 In this example, we can see one source mentions Daniel Andrews voted in a different electorate and doesn’t mention voting with his adult children, whilst the other source says Daniel Andrews voted with his adult children and doesn’t mention that he voted in a different electorate

 Tone and language in articles

-Using unfair labels about someone to damage their reputation.
+Using spiteful language about a person or group to damage their reputation.
 Most commonly seen in headlines.

 Objective facts are reported subjectively so that the reader interprets the article in a certain way.
-It can include misleading headlines.
+This can also include misleading headlines.

 Misstating opinions as facts

 Incorrectly making a subjective comment as if it were objectively measurable.